Live 1975–85

-Live/1975–85 is a live album by Bruce Springsteen & the E Street Band, consisting of 40 tracks recorded at various concerts between 1975 and 1985, and released as a box set by Columbia Records on November 10, 1986.
-It broke the record for advance orders, and, according to RIAA certification, is the second-best-selling live album in the US.
+Live/1975–85 is a live album by Bruce Springsteen and the E Street Band, consisting of 40 tracks recorded at various concerts between 1975 and 1985, and released as a box set through Columbia Records on November 10, 1986.
+It broke the record for advance orders and based on Recording Industry Association of America (RIAA) certifications, is the second-best-selling live album in the US.
 Rolling Stone hailed it as "an embarrassment of riches", while The New York Times said it was "an unprecedented event in popular recording" and "monumental".

 Background

 Springsteen writes in the liner notes, "Jon Landau sent a four-song cassette of "Born in the U.S.A.", 'Seeds', "The River" and "War" down to my house with a note attached saying he 'thought we might have something here'.
 Over the following months we listened to 10 years of tapes, the music did the talkin', and this album and its story began to emerge.
 We hope you have as much fun with it as we did.
 I'd like to thank Jon for his friendship and perseverance and the E Street Band for 1,001 nights of comradeship and good rockin'.
 They're all about the best bunch of people you can have at your side when you're goin' on a long drive."